Phillip K. Smith III

 Phillip K. Smith III (born December 18, 1972) is an American artist based out of Southern California.
 He primarily creates light-based work that draws upon ideas of light and space, form, color, light and shadow, environment, and change.
 Phillip K. Smith III received his Bachelor of Fine Arts and Bachelor of Architecture at the Rhode Island School of Design.
 Phillip K Smith III has worked on and created numerous large-scale sculptures across the country, as well as internationally.
-He has participated in numerous museum installations and shows around the country.
+He has participated in numerous museum installations and shows around the world.
 His artwork is held in many important private collections as well as multiple museum's permanent collections.
 Phillip K. Smith III has often been compared to his predecessors such as Robert Irwin, James Turrell, Dan Flavin, Donald Judd, Craig Kauffman, Constantin Brancusi, Sol Lewitt, and Kenneth Noland.